-With all the fine weather we’ve been enjoying of late, we’re leaving the heat of the city behind and taking a journey into the countryside for bathroom inspiration.
-In part 2 of our “Get the look” style guide, we’ll be showing you how the Refined Rustic look can be achieved in a cloakroom or small space.
+We’re leaving the heat of the city behind and taking a journey into the countryside for bathroom inspiration.
+In part 2 of our “Get the Look” style guide, we’ll be showing you how the Refined Rustic look can be achieved in a cloakroom or small space.

 In part 1 of this style guide, I introduced you to the Refined Rustic look.
 We discovered why it is such a popular style, along with some general tips on making the look work for you.
 If you haven’t already done so, I’d advise reading this part first and working your way back through.

 Or, if you simply don’t have time, here’s a quick reminder of how our Refined Rustic bathroom looks: